anjianshi/flask-assets-compile/README.md

 ### Debug mode

-When `DefinitionManager` is initialized, it will check `config` property of the app object user passed  .
+When `DefinitionManager` is initialized, it will check `config` property of the app object user passed.
 If debug=True, turn on debug mode.
-Then, everytime client sent a request, the extension have to check about asset sources, and compile assets that has changed  .
+Then, everytime client sent a request, the extension have to check about asset sources, and compile assets that has changed.
 Otherwise, it only checked once when the application starts

 ---